Come Fly with Me

 Diagram comparing the sizes of Late Maastrichtian pterosaurs and birds.
 On the left is a human silhouette for scale.
 Next to it are silhouettes of several large and small flying animals.
 The largest figure is Quetzalcoatlus northropi, shown with towering height and massive wingspan.
 Nearby are smaller pterosaurs including Navajodactylus and Alcione.
 Birds are also shown, such as Ichthyornis and Vegavis, which are significantly smaller than the pterosaurs.
 The image highlights the striking size disparity between late Cretaceous flying reptiles and early birds just before the end-Cretaceous extinction event.

-icon of an image Maastrichtian pterosaurs and coeval birds by Nicholas R. Longrich , David M. Martill, Brian Andres is licensed under CC BY-SA 4.0.
+Maastrichtian pterosaurs and coeval birds by Nicholas R. Longrich , David M. Martill, Brian Andres is licensed under CC BY-SA 4.0.

 The above infographic (which is fantastic and collected a lot of data from multiple studies) compares pterosaurs from the Maastrichtian Age (the last 6ish millions years of the Cretaceous) with the birds that coexisted with them.
 The birds are in black and the pterosaurs are represented in both blue (marine ecosystems) and brown (terrestrial/freshwater ecosystems).
 There are a couple of wee fellas on the pterosaur side, like Hell Creek’s peranodontian, who compare size-wise with their co-evolving birds, but most were significantly larger.